29 December 2025

 • Of course there are special Christmas pastries and sweets.

-• The traditional Christmas Eve dinner in northern Portugal is called consoada.
-It consists of prepared bacalhau (dried salt cod) with potatoes, cabbage, and hard boiled eggs.
+• The traditional Christmas Eve dinner gathering in northern Portugal is called consoada.
+The meal traditionally consists of prepared bacalhau (dried salt cod), often with with potatoes, cabbage, and hard boiled eggs.

 • In parts of northern Portugal young men called caretos dress in wild colorful costumes to celebrate the solstice (photo Rosino from flickr).
 They throw water and hay on bystanders, strut around the town accompanied by rattles, pipes, and drums, and "squash" the girls.